iamshishirgaire/IOE-Syllabus-Data/faculties/civil/7sem/hydropower_eng.md

-## Syllabus: Hydropower Engineering

-**Course Objectives:**

-The objective of this course is to familiarize students with hydropower development issues, from the initial stages to final design.
-Upon completion, students will be able to independently design various components of a hydropower system utilizing hydraulics.
-The course will also cover hydro-mechanical equipment and electro-mechanical installations.

-**Course Outline:**

 1. **Introduction [4 hours]**
    * Historical Background of Power development in Nepal
    * Power Potential in Nepal and World, Gross, technical and economic potentials